Your Microsoft Technology Development and Consulting Experts - Operating since 2000

 Author: Rochelle Robinson

-Reading time: 15min
+Reading time: 12min

 Word Desktop vs Web: Do You Really Need to Pay for Microsoft 365?

-Free vs paid Microsoft Word comparison
+Free vs paid Microsoft Word decisions

 Free vs Paid?
 The Question Every Business Asks

 Microsoft offers Word for "free" through the web.
 But is it really enough for professional work?
 Understanding what you lose helps you decide.
-For personal-use the free version will often suffice, small businesses can also get away without the subscription fee.
+For personal use, the free version will often suffice; small businesses can also get away without the subscription fee.
 But often there is a tipping point where users find themselves needing more features, or suffering through tireless repetitive tasks.

 Can you skip the subscription?
 What do you actually get for paying?
 When is free Word sufficient?